microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-chatMembership.md

 # Get change notifications for chat membership using Microsoft Graph

 Change notifications enable you to subscribe to changes (create and delete) in chats membership.
-You can get notified whenever member is added or removed in a chat.
+You can get notified whenever a member is added or removed from a chat.
 You can also get the resource data in the notifications and therefore avoid calling the API to get the payload.

 ## Subscribe to changes in membership of any chat at tenant level

-To get change notifications for membership changes in any chat across tenant, subscribe to `/chats/getAllMembers`.
+To get change notifications for membership changes in any chat across the tenant, subscribe to `/chats/getAllMembers`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 ### Permissions